UX design is thriving.

 Each second, 5 new profiles are created.

-It must be a challenging task to provide a good UX for each of these users!
+It must be a challenging task to provide a good UX for each of those users!

 But Facebook handles this like a boss.
 It personalizes each user’s experience based on their interests and activity on Facebook, provides every user with a unique experience.

-With dozens of elements varying on the user’s location, language, interest, and activity; Facebook becomes your own virtual space to hang out.
+With dozens of elements depending on the user's location, language, interest, and activity; Facebook becomes your own virtual space to hang out.

 Each of these features could be mentioned as a good UX, but now I would like to talk about the value Facebook gives to its users.